 S.1.4.1.
-Display of Unit Price. - In a device of the computing type, means shall be provided for displaying on the outside of the device, in a manner clear to the operator and an observer, the unit price at which the device is set to compute.
+Display of Unit Price. - In a device of the computing type, means shall be provided for displaying, in a manner clear to the operator and an observer, the unit price at which the device is set to compute.
+The unit price is not required to be displayed continuously.

 - S.1.4.2.
 Printed Ticket.
 If a computing-type device issues a printed ticket which displays the total computed price, the ticket shall also have printed clearly thereon the total quantity of the delivery, the appropriate fraction of the quantity, and the price per unit of quantity.
 (Amended 1989) - S.1.4.3.
 Money-Value Computations.
 Money-value computations shall be of the full-computing type in which the money value at a single unit price, or at each of a series of unit prices, shall be computed for every delivery within either the range of measurement of the device or the range of the computing elements, whichever is less.
 Value graduations shall be supplied and shall be accurately positioned.
 The value of each graduated interval shall be 1 cent.
 On electronic devices with digital indications, the total price may be computed on the basis of the quantity indicated when the value of the smallest division indicated is equal to or less than 0.2 L (0.1 gal) or 0.2 kg (1 lb).

-(Amended 1979, 1989) - S.1.4.4.
-Money Values, Mathematical Agreement.
-Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within 1 cent of money value.
+(Amended 1979, 1989)

+S.1.4.4.
+Money Values, Mathematical Agreement. - Any digital money-value indication and any recorded money value on a computing-type device shall be in mathematical agreement with its associated quantity indication or representation to within 1 cent of money value.

 - S.2.1.
 Vapor Elimination.
 A metering system shall be equipped with an effective vapor or air eliminator or other automatic means to prevent the passage of vapor and air through the meter.
 Vent lines from the air or vapor eliminator shall be made of metal tubing or some other suitable rigid material.
 (Amended 1993) - S.2.2.
 Provision for Sealing.
 Except on devices for metering milk, adequate provision shall be made for applying security seals in such a manner that no adjustment may be made of: - (a) any measurement element, and - (b) any adjustable element for controlling delivery rate when such rate tends to affect the accuracy of deliveries. - S.2.2.1.
 Milk-Metering Systems.
 Adequate provision shall be made for applying security seals to the adjustment mechanism and the register.
 The adjusting mechanism shall be readily accessible for purposes of affixing a security seal. - S.2.3.
 Directional Flow Valves.
 Valves intended to prevent reversal of flow shall be automatic in operation.
-However, on equipment used exclusively for fueling aircraft, such valves may be manual in operation. - S.3.
-Design of Discharge Lines and Discharge Line Valves.
+However, on equipment used exclusively for fueling aircraft, such valves may be manual in operation. - S.2.4.
+Zero-Set-Back Interlock, Vehicle-Tank Meters, Electronic.
+Except for vehicle-mounted metering systems used solely for the delivery of aviation fuel, a device shall be so constructed that after an individual or multiple deliveries at one location have been completed, an automatic interlock system shall engage to prevent a subsequent delivery until the indicating and, if equipped, recording elements have been returned to their zero position.
+For individual deliveries, if there is no product flow for 3 minutes the transaction must be completed before additional product flow is allowed.
+The 3-minute timeout shall be a sealable feature on an indicator.